MikeTaylor/mod-app-manager/README.md

 ## To run under an Okapi-mediate FOLIO in a Vagrant box

-Start mod-app-store in the host box where you are developing:
+Start mod-app-manager in the host box where you are developing:
 ```
 shell1$ yarn start
 yarn run v1.22.18
-$ env LOGCAT=listen,request,error babel-node --presets=env,stage-2 -- mod-app-store.js etc/example-config.json
+$ env LOGCAT=listen,request,error babel-node --presets=env,stage-2 -- mod-app-manager.js etc/example-config.json
-(listen) mod-app-store listening on port 3002
+(listen) mod-app-manager listening on port 3002
 [...]
 ```

-Set up an ssh tunnel, so that the virtual machine can see the running mod-app-store in the host:
+Set up an ssh tunnel, so that the virtual machine can see the running mod-app-manager in the host:
 ```
 shell2$ cd vagrant
 shell2$ vagrant ssh -- -R 3002:localhost:3002